Skip to content

 Internal Token (ENGINE_INTERNAL_TOKEN)

 The plaintext secrets endpoint (/v1/secrets/agents/{id}/env) is protected by a shared secret token.
-The engine and agent containers send this token in the Authorization: Bearer <token> header.
 Without it, the endpoint returns 403 Forbidden.

 Credential Injection

 Provider API keys are injected into agent containers as environment variables — they’re never baked into images or written to disk.
-The engine fetches keys from the database and passes them to containers at runtime.
+The engine fetches keys from the database (resolving user vs. system keys) and passes them to containers at runtime.

 Network Security